mirrexagon/commboard/README.md

 ## Usage
 Run `commboard <name>.json`, where the JSON file is the boards file.
 If it doesn't exist, it will be created.

-Every modification to the boards will write this file, so you can exit the application at any point and everything will be saved.
+Every modification to the board will write this file, so you can exit the application at any point and everything will be saved.

 ## Basics
-A board is a collection of cards.
-Boards are completely separate from each other.
-Only one board can be viewed at a time.
+- A board is a collection of cards.

-A card is a block of Markdown text, with any number of tags.
+- A card is a block of Markdown text, with any number of tags.

 Tags are of the form `category:value`, eg. `status:in-progress`.
 Any character up to the first `:` is treated as the category name, and the rest is the value.
 Both parts of the tag (category and value) are required.

-Tags are always ordered alphabetically where displayed, ie. on cards and in the category grouping list.
+Tags are always ordered alphabetically where displayed, ie. on cards in the category grouping list, and in the order of columns in a category view/grouping.

-## Filtering
-You can filter cards by substring match on body text and tags.

 ## Grouping
 By default, all cards are displayed without any grouping.